M-8-Hype/rag-assistant-mern/README.md

 ```bash
 docker stop qdrant
 ```

+### 4. Handling CORS Issues

+The application uses the `cors` middleware to handle Cross-Origin Resource Sharing (CORS) issues.
+By default, the application allows requests from `localhost` on port `5173`.
+If you are running the client on a different port or domain, you can specify it in the corresponding `.env` file or may need to generally adjust the CORS settings in the `app.js` file.
+To learn more about CORS and how to handle these issues, refer to [MDN's CORS reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 This ensures that all resources are released properly and the container does not continue running in the background.